hazelcast/hazelcast/docs/design/sql/05-ddl.md

 **table_type**

 The external storage system identifier.
 Supported table types are listed in Table 1.
-Not all storage systems implement full set of DML operations, so for instance you might be able to `SELECT` from a given table but not `INSERT` into it.
+Not all storage systems implement full set of operations, so for instance you might be able to `SELECT` from a given table but not `INSERT` into it.

 *Table 1: Hazelcast Mustang table types*